 Can you think of any more reasons why the affair won’t last?
 If so, please comment below.

-Break Free From the Affair – the best book for determining the type of affair and predict how and when the affair will end.
+Break Free From the Affair – the best book for determining the type of affair, how to best deal with it, and predict how and when the affair will end.

 How Affairs Should End – article by Willard Harley